William Lewis Reece: Jessica Cain

+1997 kidnapping, conviction and second imprisonment

 In the fall of 1997, Reece became a suspect in the kidnapping and attempted rape of 19-year-old Sandra Sapaugh.
 According to her testimony, in May 1997, Sapaugh stopped her car at a gas station in Webster to use a pay phone, where she was spotted by Reece.
 She got into her car and began to drive, but after a few minutes she realized that one of her tires was flat and was forced to stop.
 Reece, trailing behind her in his white truck, stopped and offered to help her.

 After luring her inside his truck, Reece overpowered Sapaugh and bound her wrists before continuing driving along I-45.
 Sapaugh managed to break free from the restraints and jumped out of the truck, sustaining severe injuries to her body in the process.
 She survived and was taken to a nearby hospital, where she contacted the police.
 She described her attacker, but as she could not recall important details, she was put under hypnosis.
 In her hypnotized state, Sapaugh was able to recall Reece's license plate number.
 Sapaugh singled Reece out as the assailant in a police photo array, which led to his arrest.

-Reece was convicted of the kidnapping charged in 1998 and sentenced to 60 years imprisonment.
+Reece was convicted of the kidnapping charge in 1998 and sentenced to 60 years imprisonment.

 Police became suspicious that Reece was involved in the disappearance of three teenage girls from Houston and the surrounding suburbs, one of whom was last seen alive and later found murdered near his workplace.